ariesunique/advent-of-code/README.md

 ## Day 17
 - brute-force solution
 - not great, but it manages to get the right answer in a reasonable enough time
-- realistically, this wouldn't work because I have no way to verify that the answer is correct; in this case, I only know because I got the gold star; I manually played with the loop parameters and made a guess.
+- realistically, this wouldn't work because I have no way to verify that the answer is correct; in this case, I only know because I got the gold stars; I manually played with the loop parameters and made a guess.
 If the guess was too long, I adjusted the loop parameters to be a wider window.

 # Final Thoughts

 - This was my first time doing Advent of Code
 - It was fun and challenging and I learned a lot
-- I managed to gold stars for every day up until Day 17
+- I managed to get gold stars for every day up until Day 17
 - Took a break for Christmas Eve and end of year festivities
 - I will probably go back and try to finish the remaining days after the holidays!!